The response to threats will vary according to the degrees of perceived risk and will be categorized as follows:

 A threat that appears to pose an imminent and serious danger to the safety of others.

-- Threat is direct, specific and plausible.
+- The threat is direct, specific, and plausible.

 In some cases, the distinction between the levels of threat may not be obvious, and there will be overlap between the categories.
 Obtaining additional information about the threat or the person making the threat will help in clarifying confusion and formulate an institutional response.